Guillaume-Marie/R-script_African_biomass/README.md

 # R-script_African_biomass
 R scripts used to carry out all the analysis and figures of the African biomass paper under review.
 [R2OpenBUGS](https://cran.r-project.org/web/packages/R2OpenBUGS/R2OpenBUGS.pdf) is an R package that allowed to use BUGS framework into [R](https://cran.r-project.org/).
 It also mean that R2OpenBUGS is mandatory to be able to run our R script.
-You can found more detail on

 # Files description